Montana Hiking, Nature January 25, 2022

 5. Piegan Pass

 If you don’t have the patience to deal with the crowds at the Highline Trail, head to the nearby Piegan Pass, where the views are just as stunning.
-But be warned: This is NOT an easy trail by any means.
+But be warned: This is *not* an easy trail by any means.
 It’s about 20 miles round trip, and it’s definitely in grizzly country.
-But if you’re an experienced hiker and up for the journey, this is one you’ll never forget.
+But if you’re an experienced hiker and up for the journey, this is a bucket-list-worthy trail in Glacier National Park that you’ll never forget.
+Read more about this splendid hike on

 6. Twin Falls